BPBorer/RGB2XGA/ReadMe.txt

 RGB (256x192) input to SVGA (800x600) output

-    There is a problem with the current environment for this Raspberry Pi Pico project.
-The DMA does not seem to be working.
-I have not tested the RGB inputs yet but I expect similar issues with it as well.
-The SM for H Sync and V Sync outputs are working as seen on a scope and the colour output seem to work when the data is fed by code in the main loop but is not fed by the DMA functions.
-My code is very similar to other projects found in GitHub and I cannot find what is different.
-I suspect there is an environment setting that is not what need as set by the defaults or it could be as simple as a typo.
-The project does compile with no warnings or errors.
-The UF2 file loads and runs with the Printf statements seen as functioning.

 This project was built with "Raspberry Pi Pico SDK 1.5.1" and "Pico Visual Studio Code".